bytedance/android-inline-hook/doc/manual.md

 - Supports hook and intercept operation recording, which can be exported at any time.
 - Supports registering callbacks before and after linker calls `.init` + `.init_array` and `.fini` + `.fini_array` of newly loaded ELFs.
 - Supports bypassing linker namespace restrictions to query symbol addresses in `.dynsym` and `.symtab` of all ELFs in the process.
-- Compatible with CFI unwind and FP unwind in hook proxy functions and intercept interceptor functions.
+- Compatible with CFI unwind and FP unwind in hook proxy functions and interceptor functions.
 - Licensed under the MIT license.